-If we participate in an initial public offering (IPO), we will generally follow our allocation procedures (see above).
+If we were to participate in an initial public offering (IPO), we will generally follow our allocation procedures (see above).
 Only those accounts that have indicated in writing their eligibility will participate in an IPO.

-Errors
+Trade Errors

-We seek to correct our errors as promptly as possible without disadvantaging clients or benefitting ourselves.
+We seek to correct our trade errors as promptly as possible without disadvantaging clients or benefitting ourselves.
 We generally reimburse clients who suffer a material loss when we cause the error.
-In determining the impact of an error, we may net the gains/losses of multiple transactions (related to the same error) in a client's account and/or compare the affected client's performance against the composite or the largest account in the trading group (taxable/non-taxable).
+In determining the impact of an error and in appropriate circumstances, we would normally net the gains/losses of multiple transactions (related to the same error) in a client's account and/or compare the affected client's performance against the composite or the largest account in the trading group (taxable/non-taxable).
 If the error was caused by a third party, we try to assist clients in addressing the issue with the responsible party although we cannot guarantee the third party's response.